Shark Valley Tram Trail: A Biking Adventure in The Everglades

 Logistics:

 This is a loop trail, so you will begin at the same point that you end.
-There is a good sized parking lot at the Shark Valley Visitor Center.
-Next to the lot, is a bike rental shop, a gift shop.
+There is a good-sized parking lot at the Shark Valley Visitor Center.
+Next to the lot is a bike rental shop and a gift shop.
 Limited snacks are available for purchase there.

 Water: